-In a side of the square lies the statue of Jan Žižka, a leader of the Hussite movement, one of the few military commanders in the history of the world to have never lost a battle.
-Today, his name is found in the square in Tábor.
-Situated on a hilltop, with the square right on the summit, and near the lake called Jordan, after the biblical river, the city was founded in the spring of 1420 as a centre of the Hussite revolutionary movement.
-Initially regular, it later had the tendency to develop organically, and the shape of the square points to this.
-The streets have been designed in a zigzag on purpose, so that the enemy would have a hard time reaching the centre.
-Although it is hard to see in the photograph, the square is sloped, which adds a new dimension to its space.
+One one side of this square is a statue of Jan Žižka, leader of the Hussite movement, and one of the few military commanders in history to have never lost a single battle.
+Today, his name is found in this square in Tábor.
+Situated on a hilltop, with the square at its peak, and near Lake Jordan, named after the Biblical river, this city was founded in the spring of 1420 as a centre of the Hussite revolutionary movement.
+At first carefully planned, it later developed organically, and the shape of its square points to this tendency.
+Its streets were intentionally designed in zigzag formation, so that enemies would have difficulty reaching the centre.
+Although it is hard to see in the photograph, the square is sloped, which gives it an additional spatial dimension.